-- Building for deconstruction: choose materials that will be easy to modify in future and demolition works can be undertaken with a minimum of waste; - Use of modular components: prefabrication of construction components off-site can significantly reduce wastage on-site; providing that the modules have been correctly sized; - Procurement/purchasing policy: avoid waste by specifying exact requirements and minimise packaging and ask suppliers to take back packaging and unused materials, such as pallets and spare bricks; and - Appropriate storage and management of materials onsite will minimise damage from weather or machinery, eliminating the need for the purchase of replacement materials and waste generation. - 3.
-Services: select an appropriately qualified waste management contractor who will provide services for the waste streams generated and data on waste/recycling generation.
+- Building for deconstruction: choose materials that will be easy to modify in future and demolition works can be undertaken with a minimum of waste - Use of modular components: prefabrication of construction components off-site can significantly reduce wastage on-site; providing that the modules have been correctly sized - Procurement/purchasing policy: avoid waste by specifying exact requirements and minimise packaging and ask suppliers to take back packaging and unused materials, such as pallets and spare bricks - Appropriate storage and management of materials on-site will minimise damage from weather or machinery, eliminating the need for the purchase of replacement materials and waste generation.

-To maximise the recovery of material - one approach is to use the 'Recycling Works' Toolkit for the commercial construction industry in Western Australia - available from http://www.encycle.com.au/kit.php This Toolkit provides a different approach to working through the construction process.
+3. Services: select an appropriately qualified waste management contractor who will provide services for the waste streams generated and data on waste/recycling generation.

-- 4. On site: understand how the waste management system will work onsite, including bin placement and access. - Determine storage requirements (separate bins or co-mingled), things to consider include:
+To maximise the recovery of material - one approach is to use the 'Recycling Works' Toolkit for the commercial construction industry in Western Australia.
+This Toolkit provides a different approach to working through the construction process.

-- o Ease of use: Ensure that containers are easily accessible by workers; - Safety: Ensure that the containers and storage can be managed safely, including limiting public access to the site; - Aesthetics: Ensure that the site appears orderly and will not raise concern from local residents or businesses - for example screening for dust and litter containment and daily collection of wind blown material; - Establish a collection/delivery plan in collaboration with waste contractors for waste and recyclable materials generated on-site.
+- 4. On-site: understand how the waste management system will work on-site, including bin placement and access. - Determine storage requirements (separate bins or co-mingled), things to consider include: - Ease of use: ensure that containers are easily accessible by workers - Safety: ensure that the containers and storage can be managed safely, including limiting public access to the site - Aesthetics: ensure that the site appears orderly and will not raise concern from local residents or businesses - for example screening for dust and litter containment and daily collection of windblown material - Establish a collection/delivery plan in collaboration with waste contractors for waste and recyclable materials generated on-site.